-Through either track, you’ll complete the two years of clinical experience required by CAATE standards for professional programs.
-Tapping our longstanding partnerships with a variety of organizations in surrounding communities, you’ll receive hands-on training and sharpen your clinical skills at a practicum site that fits with your career goals.
+Through either track, you’ll complete the two years of clinical experiences required by CAATE standards for professional programs.
+Tapping our longstanding partnerships with a variety of organizations in surrounding communities, you’ll receive hands-on training and sharpen your clinical skills at practicum sites that align with your career goals.

 Sample Course of Study

 The Master of Science in Athletic Training is a two-year, full-time program requiring 80 credits (60 graduate credits + 20 clinical graduate credits) in athletic training.
 All courses are four credits each.
 Students take a total of 16 credits per semester.

 Below is a sample course of study.